Stribodh

-Stribodh (સ્ત્રી બોધ in Gujarati, also transliterated as Streebodh) was a monthly journal/magazine in Gujarati language.
+Stribodh (Gujarati: સ્ત્રી બોધ; also transliterated as Streebodh) was a monthly journal/magazine in Gujarati language.
 Founded in 1857 by a group of social reformers, the journal was one of the earliest magazines aimed at a women's audience in India.

 The magazine was launched to aid in the improvement of female education and improve the overall quality of female domestic life.
 Advocacy for social reforms was nearly absent, contrary to popular perceptions.
 It is primarily seen as a medium in conforming upper- and middle-class women to then-prevalent standards of Victorian morality.